KILTprotocol/spec-KiltTransferAssetRecipient/README.md

 * `account`: The account encoded according to the chain rules.
 For example, for Spiritnet accounts, the account is the base58-prefixed encoding of the Spiritnet chain ID + the account public key.
 For Ethereum accounts, it's the 20-byte HEX representation of the account public key, prefixed with `0x`.
 Other chains have different encoding rules for accounts, and each chain defines the format and encoding logic for public keys representing accounts on those chains.
 * [OPTIONAL] `description`: The user-provided description for the specified account.
 * [OPTIONAL] `proof`: The proof of ownership of the specified account.
 This field is an object with the following structure:
   * `scheme`: The signing scheme (e.g., the curve) used for the signature.
-For Polkadot accounts, this can be of type `schorr-ristretto-25519` for `sr25519` key types, `eddsa-25519` for `ed25519` key types, and `ecdsa-secp256k1` for `ecdsa` key types.
-Ethereum accounts are also of type `ecdsa-secp256k1`.
+See the [section below](#digital-signature-schemes) for more details about this field.
   * `digest`: The digest scheme (e.g., the hash) used before signing the payload.
 For Polkadot accounts, this is typically `blake2b-256`.
 For Ethereum accounts, this is `keccak-256`.
+See the [section below](#hashing-schemes) for more details about this field.
-  * `signature`: The HEX-encoded signature over a specially-crafted payload that is described in the [section below](#proof-registry).
+  * `signature`: The HEX-encoded signature over a specially-crafted payload that is described in the [section below](#signature-generation-and-verification).

 The example above shows a `KiltTransferAssetRecipientV1` endpoint indicating other parties that the DID subject can accept transfers of the following three assets: